This is a French Bouchon bursting with not only Lyonnaise history but indulgent, French food.

-So what is a Bouchon?
+So what is a French Bouchon?
 Quite simply, a casual bistro style restaurant serving traditional Lyonnaise (and very French) food.
 This could mean anything from Salad Lyonnaise, foie gras, local sausages, roast pork or fish pie.

 Traditionally they only use local ingredients available at the markets nearest the restaurants.
 This is as local and fresh as it gets.